 NB: Trace haematuria can be considered as negative although not in the presence of significant proteinuria (see below).

 Trace proteinurea is acceptable except in the presence of trace haematuria.
 When trace proteinuria and trace haematuria are both present, a repeat test is indicated.
 (Note: 24 hour protein collection for the assessment of proteinuria is no longer recommended).
 Urine protein:creatinine ratio (PCR) or albumin:creatinine ratio (ACR) is preferred.
 ACR has the greater sensitivity.

 SIGNIFICANT PROTEINURIA is defined as: ACR>30 or PCR>50

 Abnormal Urinalysis ( PDF) flow chart

-(c) Applicants with any sequela of disease or surgical procedures on the kidneys or the urinary tract likely to cause incapacitation, in particular any obstruction due to stricture or compression shall be assessed as unfit.
+(b) Applicants with any sequelae of disease or surgical procedures on the genitourinary system or its adnexa likely to cause incapacitation, in particular any obstruction due to stricture or compression, shall be assessed as unfit.

 (b) Renal disease